AnneJ17/android-cheat-sheet/README.md

 * **Coroutines**

   Coroutines = Co + Routines.
 Here, **Co** means cooperation and **Routines** means functions.
 It means that when functions cooperate with each other, we call it as Coroutines.
 It's an optimized framework written over the actual threading by taking advantage of the cooperative nature of functions to make it light and yet powerful.
 So, we can say Coroutines are lightweight threads.
 A lightweight thread means it doesn't map on native thread (stackless), so it doesn't require context switching on the processor, so they are faster.
 Coroutines do not replace threads, it’s more like a framework to manage it.
-  Coroutines are able to perform long-running and intensive tasks by suspending execution without blocking the thread and then resuming the execution at some later time.
+  Coroutines are able to perform long-running and intensive tasks by suspending execution without blocking the thread and then resuming the execution at some time later.
 It allows the creation of non-blocking asynchronous code that appears to be synchronous.
+ Creating coroutines doesn’t allocate new threads (no memory allocated).
+Instead, they use predefined thread pools and smart scheduling for the purpose of which task to execute next and which tasks later.

-* **Why use Coroutines?**
+* **Why we need coroutines?**

+  We have many async tools like RxJava, AsyncTasks, Jobs, Threads, but why there is a need to learn something new?<br>
+  While Using Rx, it requires a lot of effort to get it enough, to use it safely.
+On the Other hand, AsyncTasks and threads can easily introduce leaks and memory overhead.
+Even using these tools after so many disadvantages, the code can suffer from callbacks, which can introduce tons of extra code.
+Not only that, but the code also becomes unreadable as it has many callbacks which ultimately slow down or hang the device leading to poor user experience.
+  With coroutines we can launch thousandes of coroutine jobs and we can also suspend the function.
+We also can define scopes with the coroutine job.

+* **Coroutine Features**

   - Lightweight: You can run many coroutines on a single thread due to support for suspension, which doesn't block the thread where the coroutine is running.
 Suspending saves memory over blocking while supporting many concurrent operations.
   - Fewer memory leaks: Use structured concurrency to run operations within a scope.